-Judging by the popularity of my Broccoli Salad, I’m not the only one who loves creamy summer salads.
-Whether you like mayo or not, this creamy, CRUNCHY apple coleslaw is for everyone since it can be made with mayonnaise or Greek yogurt.
+Judging by the popularity of my Broccoli Salad and Coleslaw Recipe, I’m not the only one who loves creamy summer salads.
+Whether you like mayo or not, this creamy, crunchy apple coleslaw is for everyone since it can be made with mayonnaise or Greek yogurt.

 It can be tempting to pick up some ready-made coleslaw at the grocery store, but once you try this version with homemade dressing and apple you won’t want to go back!